hmonroe/guiguts/README.txt

 Detailed release notes:

-Version 0.3.5 Removed splash screen.
+Version 0.3.5
+Fixed multiple page markers at a single location so they do not overlap but stack vertically like [Pg 32]<br />[Pg 33].
+Fixed problem with moving mark left (entry for initial page number was blank) or up (code was garbled).
+Removed splash screen.
 Fixed monthly update check to give user the option.
-Fixed multiple page markers at a single location so they do not overlap but stack vertically like [Pg 32]<br />[Pg 33].
 Fixed openpng so if the image viewer is not set the user is prompted to set it.
-Fixed problem with moving mark left in Adjust page numbers dialog (entry for initial page number was blank).

 Version 0.3.3 Fixed problem in WinGuts.exe with conflicting Tk library.